Content creation — 6 easy steps for creating a powerful process

 2. Plan your calendar.

-A content calendar helps you keep track of your content creation process and deadlines.
+Using a content calendar template helps you keep track of your content creation process and deadlines.
 It should have clear deadlines and timelines for stages such as pitching, writing, editing, publishing, etc.

 But why should you create one?